Uman: Independent Ukraine

 During the Russian invasion of Ukraine, Uman was hit by Russian artillery on 24 February 2022, which led to the death of a cyclist.
 The incident was caught on camera.
 Another Russian missile strike on 28 April 2023 hit a residential building in the city, killing at least 23 people including 6 children and injuring dozens more.
 The airstrike was quickly followed by a Telegram post by the Russian Ministry of Defense of an image of a missile launch with the caption "right on target".

 Demographics

+Ethnic groups

+Distribution of the population by ethnicity according to the 2001 census:

+Language

 Distribution of the population by native language according to the 2001 census: